 Ease of Use

-When it comes to how easy a particular hosting company is to use, this isn’t just a trait that should matter to beginners.
+When it comes to how comfortable a particular hosting company is to use, this isn't just a trait that should matter to beginners.
 Things can be difficult or easy to use for power-users, too.
 For example, some hosts require that you open a support ticket to make more drastic changes to the server, whereas others give you a bit more freedom.
-In this case, since we’re focusing on shared hosting, generally speaking you’ll have less control over your server than you would if you bought a barebones Linux server that you setup yourself, and more advanced users send to gravitate more towards self-managed servers anyways, so typically how ease a server’s platform is to use is of more importance to beginner or novice customers.
+In this case, since we're focusing on shared hosting, generally speaking you'll have less control over your server than you would if you bought a barebones Linux server that you set up yourself, and more advanced users send to gravitate more towards self-managed servers anyways, so typically how to ease a server's platform is to use is of more importance to beginner or novice customers.